fnskye/lower-ram-usage-realme-c3/README.md

 ---

-## ⚠️ Disclaimer
+## Disclaimer

-> ⚠️ Use at your own risk.
+- Use at your own risk.
-> This module modifies low-level memory management behavior and may not be suitable for all devices or ROMs.
+- This module modifies low-level memory management behavior and may not be suitable for all devices or ROMs.
-> I am **NOT responsible** for any bootloops, performance issues, or data loss.
+- I am **NOT** responsible for any bootloops, performance issues, or data loss.
 Always make a backup before flashing anything.

 ---

-## ❤️ Credits
+## Credits

 - Powered by Magisk Module Template
 - Inspired by the need for smoother multitasking on low-RAM devices